The Scriptwriting Course

 All the tools for scriptwriting in one course

 The Scriptwriting Course is for anyone who just knows they’re born to tell stories.
-They also want to see their work produced on screen or on stage in New Zealand.
+They also want to see their work produced on screen or on stage in South Africa.

 Whether you’re a novice wanting to learn more, or an experienced writer in another genre keen on diversifying, this course guides you through the essential building blocks of scriptwriting, from creating characters and dialogue to understanding structure.